annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 Part of the point of making a business case is sharing the information.
 It shouldn't come out of the blue for anyone who will be involved in making the decision or supporting the work.

-As a rough rule of thumb for a business case for a significant piece of work, Peter suggested you would probably be looking at around a month: you might spend a week or so on discovery, making sure you're clear on the problem (maybe having a workshop) and working out who will be the sponsor; once you've got the options you'll probably spend another week or two getting the data to support those options, and then a week or two to write it up.
+As a rough rule of thumb, for a business case for a significant piece of work Peter suggested you would probably be looking at around a month: you might spend a week or so on discovery, making sure you're clear on the problem (maybe having a workshop) and working out who will be the sponsor; once you've got the options you'll probably spend another week or two getting the data to support those options, and then a week or two to write it up.

 Be loud and open as you go; you want input from people who have something to add, and you want people to know it's happening.